-The University of Texas MD Anderson Cancer Center was the first center to combine cancer education, research, and treatment under one roof.
+MD Anderson was the first center to combine cancer education, research and treatment under one roof.
 As an essential component of our mission, education informs all we do.
-We are also dedicated to training future leaders in the scientific, medical and allied health disciplines, preparing them to one day serve patients in Texas and the world.
+We are also dedicated to training future leaders in the scientific, medical and allied health disciplines, preparing them to one day serve patients in Texas and the world beyond.

 A cornerstone of the institution's education effort is the School of Health Professions, which offers the unique learning experience of training at one of the top cancer centers in the country and learning from highly regarded clinical and basic science faculty.

 Admissions to the School of Health Professions is highly competitive.
 Completed applications are carefully reviewed by an Admissions Review Committee that considers the factors listed on each How to Apply page.
 Only competitive applicants are selected to advance to an admissions interview.

 Consideration for admission is not based on race, national origin, veteran status, sex, age or disability.

 After admittance and prior to enrollment, each undergraduate student must show successful completion of the TSI and all students must submit additional documents.